 Our department boasts a wide array of musical ensembles from which to choose, and these include: University Chorale, Opera Ensemble, University Singers, Chamber Singers, GRU Orchestra, GRU Jazz Ensemble, GRU Wind Ensemble, and the GRU Pep Band.
 Based upon an audition, membership is open to all students, regardless of major.

 We have new and exciting plans for the future.
-Renowned jazz artist and trombonist Wycliffe Gordon will join our music faculty in the fall of 2014.
+Renowned jazz artist and trombonist Wycliffe Gordon is currently in his second year on our faculty.
 As our artist in residence, he will be on campus for six weeks each semester teaching and performing with our students and faculty.
 We recently received approval and are now offering a jazz studies track to the Bachelor of Music degree.
 We hope to have final approval on the Musical Theater track to the Bachelor of Arts degree before the end of the year.
 In our quest to become an All-Steinway school, we added three new pianos to our program this year.
 It is an exciting time to be a part of the GRU Music Department.
 I hope that you will join us and contribute your energies and abilities to our dynamic program!

 Angela Morgan, DMA